nmsalvatore/sage/README.md

 language like "25m" or "1 hour 30 minutes" when running timers, or create preset timers that can be called with names like "pomodoro".

-*Sage integrated into a development workflow*
+*Sage integrated into a development workflow.*

 ![Sage pomodoro timer](https://raw.githubusercontent.com/nmsalvatore/sage/main/docs/images/workflow.png)